 This policy is issued by your risk retention group.
 Your risk retention group may not be subject to all of the insurance laws and regulations of your State.
 State insurance insolvency guaranty funds are not available for your risk retention group.

-The Risk Retention Group has submitted to the Insurance Commissioner [Director, Superintendent] as part of this filing and before it has offered any insurance in this State, a copy of the plan of operation or feasibility study which it has filed with the Insurance Commissioner [Director, Superintendent] of its chartering State.
-This plan or study includes the name of the State in which the Group is chartered, as well as the Group’s principal place of business, and such plan or study further includes the coverages, deductibles, coverage limits, rates, and rating classification systems for each line of insurance the Group intends to offer.
-The Group will promptly submit to the Insurance Commissioner [Director, Superintendent] of this State any revisions of such plan or study to reflect any changes to the plan if the Group intends to offer any additional lines of liability insurance, including any change in the designation of the State in which it is chartered.
+In accordance with the LRRA, the Risk Retention Group affirms that it has submitted to the Insurance Commissioner [Director, Superintendent] as part of this filing and before it has offered any insurance in this State, a copy of the plan of operation or feasibility study which it has filed with the Insurance Commissioner [Director, Superintendent] of its state of domicile.
+This plan or study includes the name of the State in which the Group is chartered, as well as the Group’s principal place of business, and such plan of operation or feasibility study further includes the coverages, deductibles, coverage limits, rates, and rating classification systems for each line of liability insurance the Group intends to offer.
+The Group has also submitted to the Insurance Commissioner [Director, Superintendent] of this State any revisions of such plan of operation or feasibility study to reflect any changes if the Group intends to offer any additional lines of liability insurance or change in the designation of the State in which it is chartered.

-The Risk Retention Group will submit a copy of its annual financial statement submitted to its chartering state, to the Insurance Commissioner [Director, Superintendent] of this State, by March 1 of each year.
-The annual financial statement will be certified by an independent public accountant and include a statement of opinion on loss and loss adjustment expense reserves made by a member of the American Academy of Actuaries or a qualified loss reserve specialist.
-The certification and statement of opinion on loss and loss adjustment expense reserves will be submitted to the Insurance Commissioner [Director, Superintendent] of this State by the date it is required to be submitted to its chartering state.
+The Risk Retention Group will submit a copy of its annual financial statement submitted to its chartering state, to the Insurance Commissioner [Director, Superintendent] of this State.
+The annual financial statement shall be certified by an independent public accountant and include a statement of opinion on loss and loss adjustment expense reserves made by a member of the American Academy of Actuaries or a qualified loss reserve specialist.
+The annual financial statement, certification and statement of opinion on loss and loss adjustment expense reserves will be submitted to the Insurance Commissioner [Director, Superintendent] of this State by the date it is required to be submitted to its chartering state.

 The Risk Retention Group will not solicit or sell insurance to any person in this State who is not eligible for membership in the Group.